 There are frequent incentives and opportunies for charitable fundraising, from raffles to special ties and badges.
 Incidentally, the Old Wycombiensian Lodge lapel badge shown on these pages can be purchased at our meetings for £5 and a matching pair of cufflinks available for £15.
 We have been known to give them away to lucky RGS pupils on occasions when we are attending events at the school.

-Thurs 7th October, 2021 - Installation Meeting, Marlow Masonic Centre
+Thurs 5th October, 2023 - Regular Meeting, Marlow Masonic Centre